 Zama - The new movie from Argentinian director Lucrecia Martel, whose last movie, 2010's The Headless Woman, blew me away.
 I've been waiting a decade for this!
 The sad thing is I have gone a decade without sitting myself down to watch Martel's earlier films, The Holy Girl and La Ciénaga, about which i have also heard terrific things, so this finally kicks me in the tail to do that.

 Runners-up: Everything, for real, I want to see everything.
 But specifically there's Kiyoshi Kurosawa's spin on Invasion of the Body Snatchers called Before We Vanish.
 There's BPM (Beats Per Minute), the new movie from the director of the terrific Eastern Boys and is about ACT UP's work in the 80s; I heard huge raves about that at Cannes.
 There's Arnaud Desplechin's film Ismael’s Ghosts, which stars Mathieu Almaric, Charlotte Gainsbourg, Louis Garrel, and Marion Cotillard, wow.
 Similarly (amazing cast speaking) Mudbound from Dee Rees stars Carey Mulligan, Garrett Hedlund, Jonathan Banks, and Jason Clarke, among others.
-And then there's The Square, the new movie from Ruben Östlund (Force Majeure) which won the Palme d'Or and apparently gets a lot of mileage out of a naked Claes Bang.
+And then there's The Square, the new movie from Ruben Östlund (Force Majeure) which won the Palme d'Or.